Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Angelika Romanou, Beatriz Borges, Sahithya Ravi, Gail Weiss, Maxime Peyrard, Syrielle Montariol, Anna Sotnikova, Negar Foroutan and Zeming Chen for their helpful feedback on a draft version of the paper.
 We acknowledge the support of the ICT-48 Network of AI Research Excellence Center “TAILOR” (EU Horizon 2020, GA No 952215).
 West's lab is partly supported by grants from the Swiss National Science Foundation (200021\_185043), Swiss Data Science Center (P22\_08), H2020 (952215), Microsoft Swiss Joint Research Center, and Google, and by generous gifts from Facebook, Google, and Microsoft.
-Antoine Bosselut gratefully acknowledges the support of Innosuisse under PFFS-21-29, the EPFL Science Seed Fund, the EPFL Center for Imaging, Sony Group Corporation, and the Allen Institute for AI.
+Antoine Bosselut gratefully acknowledges the support of the Swiss National Science Foundation (No. 215390), Innosuisse (PFFS-21-29), the EPFL Center for Imaging, Sony Group Corporation, and the Allen Institute for AI.